 There are four things employers can do to reduce the risk of distracted driving on the job:

-Create a policy and safe work procedures that clearly spell out the expectations on the use of electronic devices.
+Create a policy and safe work practices that clearly spell out the expectations on the use of electronic devices.

-Communicate the policy and procedures to your managers, workers, and contractors — often.
+Provide your workers with the necessary information, instruction and training, and supervision.
+Communicate the policy and practices to your managers, workers, and contractors — often.
 Let them know that they can't talk on the phone or text while driving for work.

 Support your workers

 Tell your customers that staff can't answer calls or texts while driving.
 Have your workers create an "I'm behind the wheel" voice message before they begin driving.